Frequently Asked Questions

 I am not a recent graduate, but I do have work experience.
 Can I still apply?

-We welcome applicants with a variety of experience, including those with work experience as well as recent graduates.
-The University of Michigan Administrative Fellowship Program is geared toward early careerists or those who are typically 3-5 years out of a graduate program.
+- We welcome applicants with a variety of experience, including those with work experience as well as recent graduates.

 Will I be notified when my application has been received?

-We do not notify applicants when applications are received; however, if you would like to know any information related to your application or our process, you can email our current fellows at email@example.com.
+- We will notify applicants when applications are received.
+If you would like to know any information related to your application or our process, you can email our current fellows at firstname.lastname@example.org.

 How do you accept school transcripts?
 Are the “issued to student” transcripts appropriate?

-Official transcripts issued to the students can be submitted as part of the application materials.
+- Official transcripts issued to the students can be submitted as part of the application materials.
 The transcripts must all be scanned and uploaded as one of the attachments to your application.
+Transcripts that are marked as 'void' when uploaded into a PDF will still be accepted, so long as they are official university transcripts on official letterhead.

 I have an electronic copy of my transcripts.
 Will this be ok, or do I need to request an official copy directly?